trostli/explora/README.md

 #### Optional
 - [ ] Discovery screen
  - [ ] There is a search bar that will filter the markers displayed
+ - [ ] There is a line connecting the event location with the optional meeting location

 - [ ] Event Detail Page
  - [ ] There should be a comments section